-(1) Maintain all required Respiratory Protection Program documents and records such as worksite-specific plans, training records, and applicable references.
+(1) Maintain all required respiratory protection program documents and records such as Worksite-Specific Respiratory Protection Plans, training records, and applicable references.

-(m) Request the Naval Branch Health Clinic's (NBHC) Industrial Hygienist (IH) to conduct a health hazard evaluation of new or modified work operations to prescribe appropriate respiratory protection when engineering and administrative controls are not adequate.
+(m) Request the Naval Medicine Readiness and Training Unit (NMRTU) Industrial Hygienist (IH) conduct a Health Hazard Evaluation of new or modified work operations to prescribe appropriate respiratory protection when engineering and administrative controls are not adequate.

-(n) Ensure respiratory protection, recommended by the NBHC's IH, is provided to personnel by their organizations.
+(n) Ensure respiratory protection, recommended by the NMRTU's IH, is provided to the appropriate personnel by their organizations.